 To recover damages for violations of the TCPA, you should contact an attorney skilled in protecting consumer’s rights under the TCPA.

-Ways to Combat Robocalls
+Ways to Stop and Deal With Robocalls

 Since spam calls are a nuisance, the federal government has established laws to put a stop to unwanted calls.
 Unfortunately, some individuals circumvent or don’t care about the rules, and they continue to blast phones with spam.
 While signing up for the national Do-Not-Call Registry can stop robocalls, it may not work for everyone because of the robocaller’s persistence.